MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 - **Issue:**  If custom apps are used, their icons are broken on the left pane.

-- **Issue:**  New Teams doesn't have the option to install/uninstall any app yet.
-So, the only apps installed in classic Teams will show up in new Teams.
-If we want to add new app, please add them in classic Teams so that they get added to new Teams as well.
+- **Issue:**  You can't install or uninstall any app in new Teams yet.
+Only apps installed in classic Teams will show up in new Teams. </br>Workaround: Add your app in classic Teams.
+It will then appear in new Teams.

 - **Issue:**  While all  the basic capabilities within the app bar and flyout are supported, other advanced capabilities such as pinning, re-ordering, uninstalling, store navigation are still pending.